davidthings/spokefpga/docs/_pages/pipelines.md

   config:{skin:"lowkey"} }
 </script>

-Buses sometimes omit the `start` signal, and have a `stop` signal only (often called `eof` or "end of frame") to indicate that what has come before, since the last `stop` was part of a packet and now it has ended.
-But this means that non packet and packet data can't be mixed, and any stray words get prepended to the next packet, so here at the expense of an additional signal line, we have both `start` and `stop` to make it clear.
+Buses sometimes omit the `start` signal, and have a `stop` signal only (often called `eof` or "end of frame") to indicate that what has come before, since the last `stop` was part of a message and now it has ended.
+But this means that non message and message data can't be mixed, and any stray words get prepended to the next message, so here at the expense of an additional signal line, we have both `start` and `stop` to make it clear.

 ### Data Size